-Using data compiled from longitudinal studies of World War II, Korean War, and Vietnam War veterans, contributors to this groundbreaking book examine the effects of military service across the lifespan.
-The U.S. spends more than 100 billion dollars annually on healthcare for more than 30 million active military and veterans.
+The United States spends more than $100 billion annually on health care for more than 30 million active military and veterans.
+Using data compiled from longitudinal studies of World War II, Korean War, and Vietnam War veterans, the contributors to this groundbreaking book examine the effects of military service across the lifespan.

-The prevalence of negative trauma and post-traumatic stress disorder (PTSD) among military veterans is well-known.
-But other more subtle effects of military service — particularly on health and well-being in later life — are less well-understood, among researchers as well as medical and mental health professionals who care for veterans.
+The prevalence of negative trauma and posttraumatic stress disorder (PTSD) among military veterans is well known.
+But other, more subtle, effects of military service — particularly on health and well-being in later life — are less understood among researchers as well as medical and mental health professionals who care for veterans.

-Chapters in this book give us crucial insights into the impact of military service, including the surprising finding that service can serve as a protective factor in some contexts, throughout the aging process.
+Chapters in this book provide crucial insights into the impact of military service, including the surprising finding that service can be a protective factor in some contexts, throughout the aging process.

 Introduction: Understanding the Long-Term Outcomes of Military Service

 Avron Spiro III, Richard A. Settersten Jr., and Carolyn M. Aldwin

 - Two Faces of Wartime Experience: Collective Memories and Veterans' Appraisals in Later Life

 Richard A. Settersten Jr., Claudia Recksiedler, Bethany Godlewski, and Glen H. Elder Jr.

 - Midlife Ego Development of World War II Veterans: Contributions of Personality Traits and Combat Exposure in Young Adulthood